Zero-waste is a whole family experience, and our pets are part of that; but, how the heck do you raise a zero-waste dog!

 - The potential threat to dog health from bacteria in raw meat

-- An unbalanced diet due to lack of consistent supplies that may damage the dog’s health over time.
+- An unbalanced diet due to a lack of consistent supplies may damage the dog’s health over time.

 - Potential for animal bones to splinter and lacerate the mouth, throat, or gut, cause internal blockages or cause death by choking.